Create an online event schedule in 5 easy steps

 Trying out the schedule to see if it works as expected

-To use your event schedule as an administrator, click Use in the schedule menu.
+To use your online event schedule as an administrator, click Use in the schedule menu.
 It is only visible when you are logged in as administrator.

 Regular users will see the same schedule but with fewer options.
 You can also find Use by going to your Dashboard.